jedisct1/libsodium-doc/libsodium_users/README.md

 - [Zcash](https://z.cash/): Zcash is a decentralized and open source cryptocurrency that aims to set a new standard for privacy through the use of groundbreaking cryptography.

 # Libraries using libsodium
-Some libraries and frameworks using Libsodium.
+Some libraries and frameworks using libsodium.
 Send a [pull request](https://github.com/jedisct1/libsodium-doc/blob/master/libsodium_users/README.md) to add yours to that list.

 - [Asio Sodium Socket](https://github.com/mikezackles/asio_sodium_socket): A header-only C++14 library implementing custom transport encryption using libsodium and Asio's stackless coroutines.
 - [Blobcrypt](https://github.com/jedisct1/blobcrypt): Authenticated encryption for streams and arbitrary large files.